inesosman/OIAR/README.md

 ![RefactoredMergedClass](https://github.com/inesosman/OIAR/blob/master/Figures/3.png)

-For the customized version, axioms are like the original ones, except that the IRIs of the all mentioned entities are customized and bridge axioms are added to them.
+For the customized version, axioms are like the original ones, except that the IRIs of the all mentioned entities are customized and bridging axioms are added to them.
 You can download and view this [refactored merged ontology](https://github.com/inesosman/OIAR/blob/master/Output/IntegratedOntology_WithoutRefact.owl) from the Output folder.

 ---